Pattern-making policy of the Islamic Republic: Modality

-The task and mission of the Islamic Republic is not only to create an Islamic pattern society and state within Iran, but also to introduce and promote this pattern of the developed Islamic justice state model to other nations and countries; Because the Islamic government, like the religion of Islam, is all-encompassing and universal and is not limited to a specific geography, nation and race.
+The task and mission of the Islamic Republic is to create an Islamic pattern society and state within Iran, and to introduce and promote this pattern of the developed Islamic justice state model to other nations and countries.
+Because the Islamic government, like the religion of Islam, is all-encompassing and universal and is not limited to a specific geography, nation and race.
 Therefore, the Islamic Republic of Iran, as a pattern society, will inspire other nations and countries to establish a similar society and government.

 The Islamic Republic, which has inspired other societies and will be emulated by other nations and countries, is an Islamic government.
 A government that, unlike the modern nations or governments, which is secular in nature and based on nationalism, has an Islamic nature whose legitimizing ideology is Shia Islam.
 The most important feature and identifying element of this political system, which derives its legitimacy from the religion and Sharia of Islam, is its Islamic nature.

-The most important value that the Islamic Republic possesses, preserves and promotes as an Islamic government is "justice"; Justice includes and encompasses other human and social values and virtues.
-Therefore, the government that should be created as a pattern inside and inspire others is the "Islamic justice government".
-The Islamic government of justice is also just and justice-seeking, independent, peace-loving, supportive of Muslims and the oppressed, groundbreaking, anti-oppressive, anti-arrogant and anti-domineering; In this way, this pattern government must first institutionalize these values in domestic politics and then express them in its foreign policy behavior in order to inspire other nations and countries.
+The most important value that the Islamic Republic possesses, preserves and promotes as an Islamic government is "justice".
+Justice includes and encompasses other human and social values and virtues.
+Therefore, the government that should be created as a pattern inside and inspire others, is the "Islamic justice government".
+The Islamic government of justice is also just and justice-seeking, independent, peace-loving, supportive of Muslims and the oppressed, groundbreaking, anti-oppressive, anti-arrogant and anti-domineering.
+In this way, this pattern government must first institutionalize these values in domestic politics and then express them in its foreign policy behavior in order to inspire other nations and countries.

 The continuation of these procedures and behaviors in foreign policy is both a reproduction of the identity of the Islamic justice of the Islamic Republic and a practical pattern for other nations and countries in the global arena.
 Therefore, in order to pattern and inspire, the foreign policy of the Islamic Republic of Iran must play national roles such as "stronghold of the revolution", "liberation government", "just government", "supporter of liberation movements", "defender of Muslims", "anti-imperialist", "anti-arrogant government" and "anti-hegemonic government".